radxa-pkg/radxa-overlays/README.md

 ## Metadata specs

 Currently, we mandate a custom `metadata` node in overlays.
-This data is parsed by [`rsetup`](https://github.com/radxa-pkg/rsetup) to provide a human readable description and conflict detection.
-Below is a sample `metadata` node with detailed guidelines after:
+This data is parsed by [`rsetup`](https://github.com/radxa-pkg/rsetup) to provide a human-readable description and conflict detection.
+Below is a sample `metadata` node with detailed guidelines:

 ```
 / {